TwilioQuest/twilioquest-base/README.md

 TwilioQuest has found a new home as an open source educational PC game called [TerminalQuest](https://terminal.quest/).

 This repository is archived indefinitely.
-To keep contributing to this initiative please considering visiting TerminalQuest [repository](https://github.com/TerminalQuest).
+To keep contributing to this initiative please consider visiting TerminalQuest [repository](https://github.com/TerminalQuest).

 # TwilioQuest Base Extension